Dashashwamedh Ghat, India

 Dashashwamedh Ghat, Varanasi

-Varanasi is the oldest continuously inhabited city in the world, or so its residents will tell you, and there’s no reason to argue.
-Dashashwamedh Ghat is its most active and crowded ghat, situated on the main bend of the Ganges where the river turns north, which Hindus consider especially sacred.
-The name means something like “ghat of the ten sacrificed horses” and refers to a story involving Brahma.
-The place functions simultaneously as a bathing site, cremation pathway, festival ground, and continuous theatre of devotional life.
+Varanasi is the oldest continuously inhabited city in the world, or at least a serious claimant to that title.
+Dashashwamedh is its most active ghat, positioned on the main bend of the Ganges where the river turns north – a geographic feature Hindus consider especially auspicious, the flow moving toward life rather than dissolution.
+The name refers to a myth about Brahma and ten sacrificed horses.
+At any given hour, the ghat functions simultaneously as a bathing site, a festival ground, a theatre of devotional life, and – somewhere upstream – a continuation of the cremation fires at Manikarnika.

 The Ganga Aarti